kilitary/named/SKYNET/research/text machine/Creating a Unique Schematic Relationship with Base En1glish Words Quiz.md

 > The text suggests using the English dictionary to select words that can be used to distinguish base properties of objects by their negative/positive difference. *(Exact Quote : select words from english dictionary i should use to distinct base properties of objects by negative/positive difference*)

-What does the text sugge
+What does the text suggest
 > [!ai]+ AI
 >
 > st about the quiz?